 Reviewers say June works well, the only drawback is that it isn’t waterproof.

-CliMate’s wearable pendant provides you with the same service as June does, and more.
+CliMate’s miniature plant provides you with the same service as June does, and more.

-It can measure the UVI in your environment at any time and tell you when it’s time to re-apply sunscreen, as well as which SPF, in order to suit your skin.
+It can measure the UVI in your environment at any time and tell you when it’s time to re-apply sunscreen, as well as which SPF, to best suit your skin.